anvilproject/anvil-docker/anvil-rstudio-base/README.md

 #### 1. Copying RStudio work to a workspace google bucket

 Use the [gsutil](https://cloud.google.com/storage/docs/gsutil) tool to copy files to your workspace google bucket.
 The "[Working with Project-Specific Environments in Terra](https://broadinstitute.zendesk.com/knowledge/articles/360037269472)" documentation in Terra support demonstrates how to identify the url for a workspace google bucket.
-After identifying the workspace google bucket url, you can copy files to a google bucket using the bash command:
+After identifying the workspace google bucket url, you can copy files to a google bucket by navigating to them in your terminal and using the bash command:

     gsutil cp ./* gs://<WORKSPACE_BUCKET>

 #### 2. Downloading RStudio files to your local computer
-Once your files are copied to workspace google bucket, you can access them by selecting the Data tab of the workspace and choosing the Files option on bottom left.
+Once your files are copied to a workspace google bucket, you can access them by selecting the Data tab of the workspace and choosing the Files option on bottom left.
 This will display the files available in your google bucket.
 By selecting a file, you can download it directly.
 Additionally, [this Terra support document](https://support.terra.bio/hc/en-us/articles/360029251091-Broad-Genomics-Downloading-data-from-a-Terra-workspace) details alternative techniques you can use to download data files.

 #### 3. Checking code into GitHub
 You can install Git on RStudio and use it to [check code into GitHub](https://help.github.com/en/github/importing-your-projects-to-github).